-A. Records go back to 2006 for all counties.
-Some history may exist before 2006, depending on what the counties provided when records were converted.
+A. Records go back to at least 2006 for all counties.
+Some history may exist before 2006, depending on what the counties provided when records were converted to the statewide system.

 Q. How often is information updated?
 How often will the customer get updates?

 A. Information is updated by the counties as they process ballots, registrations, etc. A subscriber can request updates as often as they want.
-SOS IT sends a daily file to the vendor early each morning.
+SOS IT sends a daily file of the previous day’s business to the vendor early each morning.
 Updates to the main voter file are provided on CD or electronically through the state file transfer service upon request.
 The Absentee Ballot Report is available for download directly from the site https://app.mt.gov/voterfile at the time it is purchased.

 Q. Which report(s) include voter history?

 A. The statewide voter file and the county and legislative extracts of the statewide voter file include voter history.
-The Absentee Ballot Report and Petition Signers Report do not include voter history.
+The Absentee Ballot Report, Petition Signers Report, and late registrant reports do not include voter history.

 Q. Does the voter file include information about whether or not a voter is on the absentee list?

 A. Yes.
-The voter file includes an indicator (True/False) of whether or not a voter is on the annual absentee list, in the field titled “Is_Permanent_Absentee” .
+The voter file includes an indicator (True/False) of whether or not a voter is absentee, in the field titled “Absentee ".

 Q. Is municipal election information included in the file?